mikediessner/nubo/docs/practical_considerations.rst

     to 5 or even 1 point(s) per input dimensions does not result in worse solutions for Bayesian optimisation [#Diessner2022]_.

+**How does NUBO optimise a mixed parameter space with continuous and discrete variables?**
+    NUBO supports the optimisation over a mixed parameter space by fixing a combination of the discrete inputs and optimising over the remaining continuous inputs.
+The best point found over all possible discrete combinations is used.
+While this avoids issues due to rounding, it can be time-consuming for many discrete dimensions and possible values.

 Gaussian process
 ----------------
 **What prior mean function and prior covariance kernel should I use?**